For RIAs & Portfolio Teams — Transition Path Analysis

 Why would a boutique RIA use this rather than handle it internally?

 Most boutique RIA teams can handle the investment judgment — the decision to diversify, the target allocation, the client conversation.
-What the workflow provides is the structured evaluation of how to execute that decision under the specific constraints.
+What the concentrated position analysis RIA workflow provides is the structured evaluation of how to execute that decision under the specific constraints.
 It turns a difficult, high-friction transition into a clearer plan the team can explain to the client and execute with more confidence.
 The value is in the evaluation quality, not in replacing the team's judgment.

 How long does an evaluation take?